JSONDR/flipping_trader/README.md

 # flipping_trader
 Description: a simulation about N cryptocurrency traders who trade Bitcoin each day throughout 2020.
-Each base their decision process on the outcome of flipping a coin each day.
-Heads corresponds to BUY (Long) and tails corresponds to SELL (Short).
-Do some of the traders outperform a 'holding strategy' (where a trader buys on the first day of each month and sells on the last day of each month)?
+Each trader bases their decision process on the outcome of flipping a coin each day.
+Heads corresponds to buy (Long) and tails corresponds to sell (Short).
+Question: do some of the traders outperform a 'holding strategy' (where a trader buys on the first day of each month and sells on the last day of each month)?

 Steps to run this simulation: